2023 Houston Astros season: March—April

+Houston's Opening Day was played versus the Chicago White Sox on March 30, 2023, at Minute Maid Park, and the season concluded on October 1 versus the Arizona Diamondbacks.

 The Astros opened the 2023 regular season at Minute Maid Park with festivities to honor the club's 2022 championship season, including presenting World Series rings to players, coaches, and all 2,000 team personnel.
 Houston's Framber Valdez pitched opposite of Chicago's Dylan Cease as their team's respective Opening Day starters.
 While both remained unscored upon while still on the mound, Cease was more dominant, striking out 10 en route to retiring 19 consecutive Astros hitters.
 Newcomer José Abreu singled in the sixth inning off Cease for his first base hit as an Astro.
 In the ninth inning, Andrew Vaughn hit a tie-breaking two-run double that led a 3–2 White Sox win.
 The loss ended 10 consecutive Opening Day wins for the Astros, which had tied a major league record.
 Previously, Houston had remained unbeaten on Opening Day since moving to the American League.
 For the first time since 2011, Jose Altuve was not present as Houston's Opening Day starting second baseman.
 The last player to start before Altuve was Bill Hall.
 In seventh inning of the second game, on March 31, Yordan Alvarez hit a bases-clearing double that represented the game-winning run in a 6–3 win.
 Preceding Alvarez' double was Kyle Tucker's first home run of the season, driving in two runs in the sixth.
 Corey Julks started as designated hitter and singled off Lance Lynn in his first major league at bat.
 On April 1, Tucker (go-ahead run batted in, RBI) and Alvarez (three hits, one RBI) again were key offensive contributors to win over Chicago, 6–4.
 Ronel Blanco made his season debut and threw two clutch scoreless innings in relief to keep the score tied, 3–3.